 Perfect Dark Zero is a first-person shooter developed by Rare and published by Microsoft for the Xbox 360 on November 18, 2005.
 Prequel to Perfect Dark for the Nintendo 64 and an Xbox 360 launch title, Perfect Dark Zero adds and changes many gameplay mechanics from the previous game, including weapon-based running speed, a third-person cover system, slight health regeneration, a limited slot-based weapon inventory system, tertiary weapon functions (for some weapons), a dedicated melee button, combat rolling, and a campaign checkpoint system.
 The game also adds online multiplayer for up to 32 players (or bots), featuring eight distinct game modes.
 (However, some multiplayer mechanics from the previous game, such as Counter-Ops Mode, customizable characters, multiplayer challenges, and multiplayer unlockables are absent in this game).

 Gameplay in Perfect Dark Zero is slightly slower than its predecessor.
-In order to run fast, you must be unarmed.
+In order to run fast, players must be unarmed.
 Primary and secondary functions return in this game, with the addition of a tertiary function for the P9P, DW-P5, RCP-90, Fac-16, SuperDragon, and Def-12 Shotgun.
-Some secondary functions are modifed from their predecessors.
+Some secondary functions are modified from their predecessors.
 For example, the MagSec 4 trades its three-round burst for bullets that ricochet around corners.
-You can no longer carry as much weapons as you want.
+Players can no longer carry as much weapons as they want.
 Each weapon takes up slots in your inventory (which has a maximum of 4 slots).
 Dual-wielding returns in this game, with each trigger on the Xbox 360 controller controlling each weapon.
-You can now trigger melee with any weapon with the B button.
+Players can now trigger melee with any weapon with the B button.

 Perfect Dark Zero has online multiplayer in the "Combat Arena" with up to 32 players in various game modes.
 The game modes are split up into two types, Deathmatch and DarkOps.
 The Deathmatch modes are more traditional, while the DarkOps modes are more structured.
 Unlike the predecessor, team modes only use two teams.
 The green team indicates your team while the red team indicates the enemy team.
 Those colors can be changed in the options menu for color-blind gamers (or people that are sick of being on the green team).